kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 [Passport.js](http://passportjs.org) supports a wide range of authentication strategies.
 However, if that is not enough, you can implement your own strategy by coding it yourself.

-Once you have decided on an authentication strategy, the corresponding plugin module must either be referenced in the NPM dependencies or copied directly into the plugin repository, such that Kuzzle Backend can load the plugin when it boots.
+Once you have decided on an authentication strategy, the corresponding plugin module must either be referenced in the NPM dependencies or copied directly into the plugin repository, such that Kuzzle can load the plugin when it boots.

 ---